MichaelRWolf/wendy-ai/critiques_from_team_POV.md

 - Builds repeatable packaging muscle that future contractors or tools can slot into.
 - Acts as the guardrail protecting Wendy’s voice integrity while honoring collaborators like Susana.

+### If Success (Transcript Lead)

+- Every recording quickly becomes a polished asset powering voice training, marketing snippets, and future books.
+- Demonstrates a scalable packaging workflow that external editors or automated services can extend.
+- Unlocks a searchable oral history, making it simple to remix themes for new offerings or client support.

+### How It Could Fail (Transcript Lead)

+- Inconsistent labeling or missed deadlines could stall downstream launches (website pages, THRIVE campaigns).
+- If quality control slips, Wendy’s voice model may absorb errors, requiring costly retraining.
+- Lack of backup workstreams (e.g., automation, cross-training) could create bottlenecks when volume spikes.

 ## Website & UX Copy Strategist

 ### Key Work (Website Strategist)